davoors/dAD/README.md

 `2_train_nc.py` computes normasation coefficients regarding the median distance and standard deviations from the training samples
 `2_train_xgb_err.py` builds an additional error model, which prediction of error is used as normalisation of nonconformity scores

+Output would contain one nonconf.csv file with prediction regions per confidene level for every of baseline approaches with different suffixes based on normalization type ['_err', '_dist', 'std'].

 ## 3. BENCHMARK
 Same as for the SCKBA dataset, dAD approach (and baseline approaches) could be tested over several benchmark datasets available at `https://drive.google.com/file/d/1yS8p-g_z9Tf6ucw6ey-AQnD_Et8e43tz/view?usp=sharing`, or: